Types

 [fn [n] [* n 2]]]]

-The inferred type of compose is fully generic: it takes any function from b to c, any function from a to b, and returns a function from a to c.
-When you actually call compose with concrete functions, the type variables get pinned to specific types.
-No annotations required.
+The inferred type of compose is fully generic: a function from b to c, a function from a to b, and a function from a to c out the other end.
+Call it with concrete functions and the type variables snap to specific types.
+You wrote no annotations to make this happen.

 Viewing Types

-Since you never write types, you might wonder how to see them.
-The language server shows inferred types on hover and as inlay hints in your editor.
-You get all the benefits of explicit types (documentation, error catching) without any of the annotation burden.
+If you never write types, how do you read them?
+The language server surfaces every inferred type on hover and as inlay hints, right in your editor.
+The documentation and the error-catching of explicit types are yours, with none of the typing.

 Install the Loon LSP extension to see inferred types inline in your editor.